 Brief description of the investment project and explanation of the company carrying out the entrepreneurial initiative in pursuit of its corporate purpose.

-Submission of the Offeror.
+Submission of the Issuing Company.

 Market analysis of the potential and target market, characteristics of the competition, identification of strengths and weaknesses, competitive positioning, and market quotas.

-Sales targets, distribution channels, and sales organization, possibly linked to marketing and advertising communications for developing the brand and product/service.
+Sales targets, distribution channels, and sales organization, possibly linked to Marketing and advertising communications for developing the brand and product/service.

 Main risks related to the business project activity.